StandingPadAnimations/test-issue-templates/.github/ISSUE_TEMPLATE/general.md

 about: Ask a question
 ---

-Before posting your issue, please search the existing Issues (both "open" and "closed" issues) to check that a similar question has not already been posted.
+Before posting your question, please search the existing issues (both "open" and "closed") to check that a similar question has not already been posted.